afondiel/computer-science-notebook/README.md

 Happy learning & Enjoy your readings!

 ## Contributing

-There are still many topics and industry to cover, please feel free to submit a pull request if you have any suggestions or cool ideas that may help this project grow.

 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) to see how you can help this project grow and make learning accessible to all.